 WAITING IN A LINE ONCE AGAIN – Another Beatle fan clings to the Sixties with a zebra skin print dress.

-ROOFTOP CONCERT – THIS IS THE BEST IDEA OF THE FESTIVAL
+ROOFTOP CONCERT – THIS IS THE BEST IDEA IN THE FESTIVAL

 SOME STUPID WITH A BARBECUE BURNED THE PLACE TO THE GROUND, SMOKE ON THE ROOFTOP FIRE IN THE SKIES – Deep Purple

-It was the perfect venue to recreate the Apple Records rooftop concert, playing selections from Let It Be like Don’t Let Me Down, I Me Mine, I Dig A Pony, and Two Of Us all delivered in excellent form by the Cavern Club Beatles.
+It was the perfect venue to recreate the Apple Records rooftop concert at night, playing selections from Let It Be like Don’t Let Me Down, I Me Mine, I Dig A Pony, and Two Of Us all delivered in excellent form by the Cavern Club Beatles.
 They threw in Back In The USSR, Ob-La-Di, Birthday, Golden Slumbers, and The End.
-I should have called it quits after the but I made the mistake of signing on for another steam-bath in the Cavern Club the next day.
+I should have called it quits after that, but I made the mistake of signing on for another steam-bath in the Cavern Club the next day.